Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample11_SettingsSnapshot.md

-# Update a Configuration If Unchanged
+# Working with configuration settings snapshot

 This sample illustrates how to create, retrieve, and modify the status of a `ConfigurationSettingSnapshot`.